Quantum Cascade Lasers

 Most quantum cascade lasers emit mid-infrared light.
 However, quantum cascade lasers can also be made for generating terahertz waves.
 Such devices constitute very compact and simple sources of terahertz radiation.
 Recently, even room temperature terahertz generation has been achieved via internal difference frequency generation .

-Perhaps the most important applications for quantum cascade lasers will be in the area of spectroscopy of trace gases, e.g. for detecting very small concentrations of pollutants in air.
+Perhaps the most important applications for quantum cascade lasers will be in the area of laser absorption spectroscopy of trace gases, e.g. for detecting very small concentrations of pollutants in air.
 In addition to the suitable wavelength range, QCLs usually feature a relatively narrow linewidth and good wavelength tunability, making them very suitable for such applications.

 |||R. F. Kazarinov et al., “Possibility of amplification of electromagnetic waves in a semiconductor with a superlattice”, Fiz.
 Tekh.
 Poluprovod.
 5 (4), 797 (1971)|

 |||J. Faist et al., “Quantum cascade laser”, Science 264, 553 (1994)|